 Our performance, including our research and development programs and laboratory operations, largely depends on our continuing ability to identify, hire, develop, motivate and retain highly skilled personnel for all areas of our organization, including software developers, geneticists, biostatisticians, bioinformaticians, data scientists, certified laboratory directors and technicians and other scientific and technical personnel to process and interpret our tests and related data.
-In addition, we may need to continue to expand our sales force with qualified are experienced personnel.
-Competition in our industry for qualified employees is intense, and we may not be able to attract or retain qualified personnel in the future due to the competition for qualified personnel to work in the United States.
+In addition, we may need to continue to expand our sales force with qualified and experienced personnel.
+Competition in our industry for qualified employees is intense, and we may not be able to attract or retain qualified personnel in the future due to the competition for qualified personnel among life science and technology businesses as well as universities and public and private research institutions, particularly in the New York City and the tri-state area.
+Further, we may be unable to obtain the necessary visas for foreign personnel to work in the United States.
 In addition, our compensation arrangements, such as our equity award programs, may not always be successful in attracting new employees and retaining and motivating our existing employees.
 If we are not able to attract and retain the necessary personnel to accomplish our business objectives, we may experience constraints that could adversely affect our ability to scale our business, support our research and development efforts and our clinical laboratories.
-We believe that our corporate culture fosters innovation, reativity and teamwork.
-However, as our organization grows, we may were and the motivating our experience on the our optimization grows, we may experience constraints that could adversely affied to increasingly difficult to maintain the beneficial aspects of our corporate culture.
+We believe that our corporate culture fosters innovation, creativity and teamwork.
+However, as our organization grows, we may find it increasingly difficult to maintain the beneficial aspects of our corporate culture.
 This could negatively impact our ability to retain and attract employees and our future success.